rohitshe/TestXenkoRepository/manual/engine/asset-manager/creating-a-custom-asset---step-by-step.md

 # Other examples

-For example, in Xenko, we have the `TextureAsset (ref:{SiliconStudio.Xenko.Assets.Texture.TextureAsset})` that represents a Texture that can be loaded at runtime.
+For example, in Xenko, we have the @'SiliconStudio.Xenko.Assets.Texture.TextureAsset' that represents a Texture that can be loaded at runtime.

 The design representation of a `TextureAsset` contains information about how to import a texture, source of the data, how to resize the texture, change the format...etc.